opensearch-project/project-website/_posts/2023-01-18-Introducing-Identity.markdown

 The existing OpenSearch[^1] access control features included in the Security plugin let administrators apply access control to indexes and cluster actions so that users have the right permissions[^2] and the cluster is protected from unwanted activity.
 However, the current access control features do have certain limitations that can make it difficult to use them with other plugins.

 As the core OpenSearch Project begins its shift away from a plugin[^3] model to a platform model that utilizes extensions[^4], those extensions, its legacy plugins, and the administrators who manage them will need mechanisms for controlling access that are more granular and able to manage a broader range of scenarios where effective access control is critical.
-We are developing a new suite of features that are designed to provide comprehensive access control to the OpenSearch ecosystem, and we collectively call these new features _identity_.
+We are developing a new suite of features that are designed to provide comprehensive identity and access control to the OpenSearch ecosystem.

 The main objectives are to: